 - improve accuracy

-So context windows and RAG are usually complementary rather than competing ideas.
+That is why context windows and RAG are usually complementary rather than competing ideas.

 Common misunderstandings

-1. A bigger context window means the model perfectly remembers everything
+1. A bigger context window means the model perfectly remembers everything inside it

 No. Fitting information into the window and using it effectively are different things.